Transcendence and linear relations of $1$-periods: Elliptic Periods

-where $\log_{F\circ\delta}$ is the branch of the logarithm defined by analytically continuing $\log$ from $F(v,u)$ along $F\circ\delta$.
-Any two branches of $\log$ differ by an integral multiple of $2\pi i$.
+where $\log_{F\circ\delta}$ is the branch of the logarithm defined by analytically continuing the function $\log$ from the starting point $F\circ\delta(0)=F(v,u)$ along $F\circ\delta$.
+Any two branches of the logarithm differ by an integral multiple of $2\pi i$.
 Up to such multiples $\log$ satisfies the usual functional equation, hence

 for some $\nu\in\Z$.